noelherrick/phaxio-java/QUICKSTART.md

 ### Provisioning a number

-You can ask com.phaxio.Phaxio to get you a new number (you must specify an area code and country code):
+You can ask Phaxio to get you a new number (you must specify an area code and country code):

     PhoneNumber newNumber = phaxio.phoneNumber.create("808", "1");